 - Plano: Contact Gigi Mason at firstname.lastname@example.org

 - Ft.
 Worth: Contact Jason Bradshaw at email@example.com

 - Your child will have an interview with two leaders by himself/herself.

 - Following this interview we will bring you into the conversation and let you know if we would encourage your child to be baptized.

 - Ultimately it will be the your choice; however, a child needs to be able to fulfill the above expectations.
 We would like you to know that many of the pastor’s children at Watermark have not yet been baptized because we want it to be a meaningful thing in our children’s lives.
 We often find that children 3rd grade or older are the ones most ready to take this step of obedience.

 Join the Celebration

-Whether this ends up being the year your child is baptized or not, baptism is always an awesome opportunity for your family to be confronted with the truth of the gospel: that we were once dead in our sins, but we have been raised to new life through faith in Jesus, the Son of God (Romans 6:4)!
-Make plans to join us for the celebration and be sure to gather around the water with your kids to talk about this amazing picture of the hope we affirm!
+Whether this ends up being the time your child is baptized or not, baptism is always an awesome opportunity for your family to be confronted with the truth of the gospel: that we were once dead in our sins, but we have been raised to new life through faith in Jesus, the Son of God (Romans 6:4)!
+Make plans to join us for a baptism celebration and be sure to gather around the water with your kids to talk about this amazing picture of the hope we affirm!

 For additional thoughts on this topic, see the following: